mstocco/mariostoc.co/content/traininglog/20220320-ironman2022-23weeksout.md

 3 rounds (5x 100 @ 1500 effort/focus r :20.
 2x 50 EASY r :45)

 ### NOTES
-Total Time: **0 Minutes**
+Total Time: **60 Minutes** &nbsp; Swim **2600m**

 Stiff lumbar this morning; I noticed it during the swim but not enough to not swim.
 On paper, I was expecting a "harder to follow" workout but I got into a groove and got the work in.
 The 5x100m were particularly good because I stuck to the written effort for every one; slower times on a few were just pushing off the wall late because of lane congestion.

 Spent time with a hot tub jet on my back just because it was there.
+I could feel my left ankle from the run too.

 <!---->
 ## TUESDAY MAR 22